See and Use Authenticated Pages

 Form Fill + Click Submit

-Filling in email/password fields and clicking submit often fails with Cognito, Auth0, or OAuth flows.
-These use JavaScript-heavy authentication that doesn't complete properly with simple form automation.
+Filling email/password and clicking submit often fails with Cognito, Auth0, or OAuth flows.
+These use JavaScript-heavy auth that doesn't complete with simple form automation.
+Inject tokens instead.

-Many auth libraries require multiple tokens (idToken, accessToken, refreshToken) to consider the user authenticated.
-Setting just one token leaves the app in an invalid auth state.
+Many auth libraries require multiple tokens (idToken, accessToken, refreshToken).
+Setting just one leaves the app in an invalid auth state.

 Cognito keys must be exactly CognitoIdentityServiceProvider.{clientId}.{username}.idToken.
-A typo or wrong format means the SDK won't find the tokens.
+A typo means the SDK won't find the tokens.

-If you navigate to the dashboard first, then inject tokens, the app already checked auth on load and redirected you.
-Tokens must be injected BEFORE navigating to authenticated pages.
+If you navigate first, then inject tokens, the app already checked auth on load and redirected.
+Tokens must be injected BEFORE the first navigation.

 Debugging Tips

-Every job captures console output in console.json.
+Every job captures console output.
 Look for auth errors, failed token validation, or redirect loops.
-This is often where you'll find the real error.

-Screenshot before and after auth injection to see exactly what state the page is in.
+Screenshot before and after auth injection to see what state the page is in.

-Add console.log(Object.keys(localStorage)) to see what keys exist and compare to what the app expects.
+Add console.log(Object.keys(localStorage)) to compare what exists vs. what the app expects.

 Check network.har